Akaflieg-Freiburg/enrouteManual/02-tutorialBasic/01-traffic.rst

   receiver; this is often the case with traffic that has only a Mode-S transponder.
 The traffic is most likely found within the yellow circle.
 The yellow color indicates that the traffic might be close enough to be dangerous.

+The section :ref:`mainPage` covers the traffic display in detail.

 .. note:: To show only relevant traffic, **Enroute Flight Navigation** will
     display traffic factors only if the vertical distance is less than 1,500 m